241210008/241210008_COA/Experiment_02/readme_02.md

 ##  Objective

-The objective of this experiment is to design and simulate a **4-bit Ripple Carry Adder (RCA)** using basic logic gates in Logisim Evolution and to analyze the propagation delay associated with carry generation and output computation.
-The experiment aims to understand how carry propagates through multiple full adders and how it affects the overall speed of the circuit.
+The purpose of this experiment is to design and simulate a 4-bit Ripple Carry Adder (RCA) using basic logic gates in Logisim Evolution, and to study the propagation delay involved in carry generation and output calculation.
+The experiment helps in understanding how carry signals move across multiple stages and how this influences the overall performance of the circuit.

 ---

 ## Background Study

-A Ripple Carry Adder is a combinational circuit used to perform binary addition of multi-bit numbers.
-It is constructed by cascading multiple full adders, where the carry output of one stage becomes the carry input of the next stage.
-In a 4-bit Ripple Carry Adder, four full adders are connected in series to add two 4-bit binary numbers along with an initial carry input.
+A Ripple Carry Adder is a combinational circuit used for adding binary numbers of multiple bits.
+It is formed by connecting several full adders in sequence, where the carry output of one full adder becomes the carry input of the next.
+In a 4-bit RCA, four full adders are connected to perform the addition of two 4-bit numbers along with an initial carry input.

-Each full adder computes a sum and a carry based on its inputs.
-However, the major drawback of this design is the propagation delay caused by the sequential flow of carry from the least significant bit (LSB) to the most significant bit (MSB).
-The final output is only obtained after the carry has propagated through all stages, making the circuit slower for larger bit sizes.
+Each full adder produces a sum and a carry output based on its inputs.
+One limitation of this design is the delay caused due to the step-by-step propagation of the carry from the least significant bit (LSB) to the most significant bit (MSB).
+The final result is available only after the carry passes through all stages, which makes the circuit slower as the number of bits increases.

 ---

 ## Circuit Description

-In this experiment, a 4-bit Ripple Carry Adder was implemented using basic logic gates such as AND, OR, and XOR.
-Each stage of the circuit represents a full adder, where two input bits and a carry input are processed to generate a sum and carry output.
-The carry output of each stage is connected to the next stage, forming a chain-like structure.
+In this experiment, a 4-bit Ripple Carry Adder was constructed using basic logic gates such as AND, OR, and XOR.
+Each stage functions as a full adder, taking two input bits along with a carry input to produce a sum and a carry output.
+The carry output from each stage is connected to the next stage, forming a sequential chain.

-The circuit was simulated using Logisim, where different combinations of binary inputs were applied to verify the correctness of the sum and carry outputs.
-The propagation of carry through each stage was observed, highlighting the delay in obtaining the final result.
+The circuit was simulated in Logisim, where various input combinations were applied to verify the correctness of the outputs.
+The carry propagation through each stage was carefully observed, demonstrating the delay in producing the final output.

 ---